Skip to content

 [F]

 Though Native Americans (and later miners and fur trappers) had long recognized the areas riches, most Americans did not.
-Thats why Haydens expedition aimed to produce fuller understanding of the Yellowstone River region, from its hot springs and waterfalls to its variety of flora and fauna.
+Thats why Haydens expedition aimed to produce a fuller understanding of the Yellowstone River region, from its hot springs and waterfalls to its variety of flora and fauna.
 In addition to the entourage of scientists, the team also included artists: Painter Thomas Moran and photographer Jackson were charged with capturing this astounding natural beauty and sharing it with the world.

 [G]

 The bill proved largely popular and sailed through Congress with large majorities in favor.
 In quick succession, the Senate and House passed legislation protecting Yellowstone in early 1872.
-That March, President Ulysses S. Grant signed an act into law that established Yellowstone as the world’s first national park.
-While some locals opposed the designation, the decision was largely accepted and Jacksons photos played key role in the fight to protect the area. dont believe that the legal protection would have happened in the time frame that it did without those images, says Heather Hansen.
+That March, President Ulysses S. Grant signed an act into law that established Yellowstone as the worlds first national park.
+While some locals opposed the designation, the decision was largely accepted - and Jacksons photos played a key role in the fight to protect the area.
+I dont believe that the legal protection would have happened in the time frame that it did without those images, says Heather Hansen.

 [H]